by John Clayson

 A lightning strike during a violent summer thunderstorm damaged a signal post near the Yard Box.

 At 12.44am a Manchester to London passenger, mail and perishables train stopped as scheduled in the Up Main line platform at Grantham station.
 A few minutes later it started off for the south past the Yard Box.
-After a few yards it collided, almost head-on, with a goods locomotive which was bringing wagons out of the goods yard across the Up Main line at the south end of the passenger station.
+Almost immediately it collided, nearly head-on, with a goods locomotive which was bringing wagons out of the goods yard across the Up Main line at the south end of the passenger station.
 The accident occurred at at low speed and there was no derailment, but nine persons were slightly injured.
-Both locomotives and several items of rolling stock were damaged.
+Both of the locomotives and several items of rolling stock were damaged.

-The site of the collision is shown on the following map.
+The site of the collision is shown on this map:

 At work in the Yard Box was experienced signalman James Herring.
 His signals for the Manchester train were at danger while he was setting the road for the goods locomotive to move forward out of the siding.
-When he heard the locomotive of the Manchester train whistle and saw it begin to get under way he showed a red lamp and shouted to the crew as they passed his box.
+When he heard the locomotive of the Manchester train whistle and saw it begin to get under way he showed a red lamp and shouted "Hold on!
+Where are you going to?" to the crew as they passed his box.

-The Board of Trade enquiry heard that the driver of the Manchester train was oiling his locomotive on the side away from the platform when his fireman received the guard's signal to start.
-He informed his driver, who gave the fireman permission to get under way as he climbed up onto the footplate.
-However, neither of them checked the signal at the end of the platform.
-They saw signalman Herring's lamp and heard his shouted warning, but it was too late to avoid the collision.
+The Board of Trade enquiry heard that the driver of the Manchester train had been oiling his locomotive on the side away from the platform when his fireman received the guard's signal to start.
+The fireman informed his driver, who gave the fireman permission to get under way as he climbed up onto the footplate.
+However, neither of the men had checked the starting signal at the end of the platform.
+They saw signalman Herring's red lamp and heard his shouted warning, but it was too late to avoid the collision.

 Here is a link to the Board of Trade accident report.

-This was the night of the high speed accident at the north end of the station, described in the equivalent page relating to Grantham North box.
+This was the night of the dreadful accident at the north end of the station described in the equivalent page relating to Grantham North box.
 A northbound overnight mail train which was scheduled to stop at the station ran through at high speed and was disastrously derailed at the junction just beyond Grantham North.

 Signalman Isaac Crowson was on duty at the Yard Box and was called as a witness to the enquiry.
 His view of the approaching train was partly obscured by a southbound train which was standing near to the Yard Box, but he observed that: